natalypoida/rsschool-cv/cv.md

  - [Quick quiz](https://quick-quizz.netlify.app)

 ### summary ###
 I am a novice front-end developer.
 In June 2020 I completed the “JavaScript Development Online” course at the RSSchool.
-There Ilearned how to build adaptive web pages and web applications, and how to work with APIs and Git.
+There I learned how to build adaptive web pages and web applications, and how to work with APIs and Git.
 I keep improving my skills through self-education by watching relevant YouTube channels, and readingpopular programming blogs and books.
-For example Youtube channels: Vladilen Minin, DesignCourse,RSSchool, Glo Academy, Web Dev Simplified;blogs: Medium Daily Digest, FreeCodeCamp, Community-Z, GeekBrains.
+For example Youtube channels: Vladilen Minin, DesignCourse, RSSchool, Glo Academy, Web Dev Simplified; blogs: Medium Daily Digest, FreeCodeCamp, Community-Z, GeekBrains.
 I improve the quality of my code every day by working on new self-assigned projects, taking online quizzes, and participating in short intensive online lessons.

 ### education ###